NEW YEAR, NEW WRITING GOALS

 $85,000+ for well-known celebrity ghostwriters

-Most ghostwriters want a portion of their fee paid before starting a book, with the remainder divided into two or three additional payments on a schedule that is tied to deliverables.
+Most ghostwriters want a portion of their fee paid up front before starting a book, with the remainder divided into two or three additional payments on a schedule that is tied to deliverables.
 This way the writer is paid for their time, and the client is assured the project is moving forward and to their satisfaction.

 Keep in mind that the turnaround time for your book can play a role in determining the ghostwriter’s rate, as does the amount of time he or she will spend on interviews and research.
 These elements and more should be outlined in the ghostwriting agreement before the process begins, so that all responsibilities and deliverables are accounted for and both parties are on the same page regarding the scope of work.
 The client is responsible for providing the writer with a list of interviewees and their contact information, as well as background information and additional resources that will be helpful in writing the book.